 - A. Statement Requesting Conversion of TPV Assistance to PBV Assistance.
 This narrative statement must: - 1.
 Identify the households for which a conversion of TPVs to PBV assistance is requested.
-The owner must list the specific households, by name and unit number, that received or will have received TPVs because of a contract termination due to prepayment or contract expiration that occurred on or after October 1, 2006 and who still reside at the project with HCV assistance.
+The owner must list the specific households, by name and unit number, that received or will have received TPVs because of a contract termination due to prepayment or contract expiration that occurred on or after October 30,2006 and who still reside at the project with HCV assistance.
 The PHA will verify the owner's list against the PHA's records.
 Additionally, the owner must supply supporting documentation that these households have consented to conversion of the TPV assistance to PBV assistance, as described below. - 2.
 A statement verifying that the date of the contract termination/expiration was no earlier than October 1, 2006. - B. Documentation of Resident Consent.
-The owner is required to notify affected households of its plans to request conversion of TPV assistance to PBV assistance.
-Additionally, the activities below must be documented and submitted with the owner's request: - 1.
+The owner is required to notify affected households of its plans to request conversion of TPV assistance to PBV assistance.174 Additionally, the activities below must be documented and submitted with the owner's request: - 1.
 The notification letter must be delivered to all project residents and legitimate resident organizations, including each eligible unit occupied by an eligible household; it must also be posted in the project office, the PHA office, and at least three prominent locations on the project site. - 2.
 The notification letter must include a list of the potentially-affected units and must indicate that consent by each affected household must be obtained prior to any such conversion.
-The notification letter must also indicate that the administering PHA will
+The notification letter must also indicate that the administering PHA will schedule and hold resident briefings; the time and date of such briefings must be stated in the letter. - 3.
+The administering PHA must conduct a briefing for affected residents and legitimate resident organizations, during which the PHA must explain and provide written documentation that completely and accurately describes the different rights under the affected programs, TPVs and PBV assistance, and the impact each type of assistance may have on the tenant portion of the rent and resident mobility.
+Households must be made aware that they may remain in the unit with the voucher assistance, and, if a household does not consent to the conversion of their voucher assistance to PBV assistance, they must not be made to move out of the unit.
+The owner cannot employ any tactics to pressure the household into relinquishing its HCV and may not terminate a household's lease on such a basis.

-&lt;sup>132 Sample Resident Notification language can be found on the RAD website.
+174 Sample Resident Notification language can be found on the RAD website.